NxPKG/khulnasoft-docs/content/cloudflare-one/policies/browser-isolation/setup/clientless-browser-isolation.md

 # Clientless Web Isolation

-Clientless Web Isolation allows users to securely browse high risk or sensitive websites in a remote browser without having to install the Cloudflare WARP client on their device.
+Clientless Web Isolation allows users to securely browse high risk or sensitive websites in a remote browser without having to install the Khulnasoft WARP client on their device.

 ## Set up Clientless Web Isolation